Complexity of Shift Bribery in Committee Elections: SNTV, Bloc, and k -Borda

 All vertex candidates have the same score in this election, and we denote it by $L$.
 Candidate $p$ has score $L - (h-1) -B$, and all remaining candidates have score lower than $L$ (note that we can assume that $G$ has more than $\binom{h}{2}$ edges as otherwise it certainly does not contain a size-$h$ clique).
 Intuitively, shifting $p$ to the top positions in votes $x_e$ corresponding to a size-$h$ clique is the only way to ensure $p$'s~victory

-It remains to show the correctness of the construction.
+It remains to be shown the correctness of the construction.
 More precisely, we show that $G$ contains a clique of size $h$ if and only if there is a successful shift action for our instance of $k$-Borda-\textsc{Shift Bribery}.

-For the ``only if'' case, assume that there is a clique if size~$h$ in~$G$.
-Then, a successful bribery can shift $p$ to the front of all $x_e$ voters corresponding to the edges inside this clique.
-This gives $p$ additional $B$ points and causes each vertex from the clique to lose $h-1$ points.
-In effect, there are $n-h$ vertex candidates with score higher than that of $p$ and $h$ vertex candidates with the same score as $p$.
+For the ``if'' case, assume that there is a clique if size~$h$ in~$G$.
+Then, a successful bribery can shift~$p$ to the front of all $x_e$ voters corresponding to the edges inside this clique.
+This gives $p$ additional $B$~points and causes each vertex from the clique to lose $h-1$ points.
+In effect, there are $n-h$ vertex candidates with score higher than that of $p$, and $h$ vertex candidates with the same score as $p$.
 Since all other candidates already had lower scores, $p$~belongs to at least one winning committee.

-For the ``if'' case, note that $p$ can join some winning committee only if at least $h$ vertex candidates lose $h-1$ points each.
+For the ``only if'' case, note that $p$ can join some winning committee only if at least $h$ vertex candidates lose $h-1$ points each.
 Without exceeding the budget, $p$ can pass vertex candidates only in $x_e$ votes.
 Through simple arithmetic, we see that within a given budget we can shift $p$ to pass some vertex candidates in at most $\binom{h}{2}$ of these votes and, so, in each of them we can shift $p$ to the top position.
 That is, a successful shift action passes vertices corresponding to $\binom{h}{2}$ edges.
-This can lead to $h$ candidates losing at least $h-1$ points each (or, in fact, exactly $h-1$ points each) only if these edges form a size-$h$ clique. \end{proof}
+This can lead to $h$ vertex candidates losing at least $h-1$ points each (or, in fact, exactly $h-1$ points each) only if these edges form a size-$h$ clique. \end{proof}